-The PHA will use the family's public housing tenant rent (reflected on line 10f of the family's most recent 50058) at the date of conversion to calculate the family's tenant rent in PBV.
-The PHA will implement a three-year phase-in for in-place families whose TTP increases by more than the greater of 10 percent or \$25 purely as a result of the conversion as follows:
+The HACP will use the family's public housing tenant rent (reflected on line 10f of the family's most recent 50058) at the date of conversion to calculate the family's tenant rent in PBV.
+The HACP will implement a three (3) year phase-in for in-place families whose TTP increases by more than the greater of ten (10) percent or \$25 purely as a result of the conversion as follows:

-Year 1: Any recertification (interim or annual) performed prior to the second annual recertification after conversion: 33 percent of the difference between the most recently paid TTP and the calculated PBV TTP.
-(If the family was paying flat rent immediately prior to conversion, the PHA will use the flat rent amount to calculate the phase-in for Year 1.)
-Year 2: Year 2 annual recertification (AR) and any interim recertification (IR): 50 percent of the difference between the most recently paid TTP and the calculated PBV TTP Year 3: Year 3 AR and all subsequent recertifications: Full calculated TTP
+- Year 1: Any recertification (interim or annual) performed prior to the second annual recertification after conversion: thirty (33) percent of the difference between the most recently paid TTP and the calculated PBV TTP.
+(If the family was paying flat rent immediately prior to conversion, the HACP will use the flat rent amount to calculate the phase-in for Year 1.) - Year 2: Year 2 annual recertification (AR) and any interim recertification (IR): fity (50) percent of the difference between the most recently paid TTP and the calculated PBV TTP - Year 3: Year 3 AR and all subsequent recertifications: Full calculated TTP